ABOUT HYDROGEN PRODUCTION

 HOW IS HYDROGEN CURRENTLY BEING USED?

 There are two primary uses for hydrogen currently.
 One is making ammonia (NH3), which is used directly or indirectly as fertilizer, to satisfy the growing demand from intensive agricultural usage.
-The other one is hydrocracking, the process in which heavy fossil fuels are converted into lighter and more suitable forms.
+The other one is hydrocracking and hydrotreatment, processes by which heavy fossil fuels are converted into lighter and more suitable forms.

 Hydrogen has the potential to provide energy to all sectors of the economy: transportation, buildings and industry.
 It can complement or replace network-based electricity – the other main secondary energy carrier.